amaliestokholm/asta/README.md

 ## Quick guide: How to use it
 For a full guide, see [tutorial.md](tutorial.md)

-You set-up the `prep_xml.py` as you prefer (see tutorial or https://cloud.phys.au.dk/nextcloud/index.php/s/Z7tTQFDE3m7e3Mc for inspiration).
+You set-up the `prep_xml.py` as you prefer (see tutorial or https://cloud.phys.au.dk/nextcloud/index.php/s/gfq2RsbDnDy8a2E or https://cloud.phys.au.dk/nextcloud/index.php/s/Z7tTQFDE3m7e3Mc for inspiration).

 Then run
 ```